val-mess/stochasticDifferentialEquationsAndProbabilisticNumericMethods/README.md

 You will find 6 projects :

 1. Exit time for a brownian motion : simulation of a BM and its first exit time (with probability of exit)
-2. Equation of Fisher-Wright-Diffusion : simulation of approximate solutions by Euler scheme and Milstein scheme and comparison with the exact solution
+2. Equation of Fisher-Wright-Diffusion : simulation of approximate diffusion solutions by Euler scheme and Milstein scheme and comparison with the exact solution
 3. k
 4.